What is BEC?

 2. High success rate

-Not only are BEC attacks financially rewarding, but they're also notoriously difficult for traditional anti-phishing filters to detect.
+Not only are BEC attacks financially rewarding, but they're also notoriously difficult for email security that relies on signature-based detection to catch.

-Hackers will spend time up-front to research the company structure, build up a strong email sender reputation and sometimes even build rapport with victims (also referred to as 'grooming') so they can fly under the radar until the damage has been done.
+Attackers will spend time up-front to research the company structure, build up a strong email sender reputation and sometimes even build rapport with victims to build up trust and fly under the radar until the damage has been done.

 As a result, a BEC scam presents the perfect opportunity for a cybercriminal to pull off a high reward, high success crime with relatively low effort or risk.